Renal artery stenosis

 To prepare for your appointment:

-Be prepared to report key medical information to your doctor, including past or current smoking or use of other tobacco products.
+- Share key medical information with your doctor, including past or current smoking or use of other tobacco products.

 For renal artery stenosis, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

 - What kinds of tests do I need?
 Do these tests require any special preparation?

 - Is this condition temporary or long lasting?

 - What treatments are available, and which do you recommend?

 - What side effects can I expect from treatment?